Finistere/antidote/README.rst

     - All of those are implemented on top of the core implementation.
 If Antidote doesn't provide what you need, there's a good chance you can implement it yourself quickly.
 - Maintainability
-    - The different kind of dependencies are designed to be easy to track back.
+    - The different kinds of dependencies are designed to be easy to track back.
 Finding where a dependency is defined is easy.
     - Overriding dependencies (duplicates) and injecting twice will raise an exception.
     - Dependencies can be frozen, which blocks any new definitions.
+    - You can specify type hints for dependencies that dynamically retrieved (`world.get`, `world.lazy`, `const`)
 - Testability
     - `@inject` lets you override any injections by passing explicitly the arguments.
     - Change dependencies locally within a context manager.
+    - When encountering issues you can retrieve the full dependency tree, nicely formatted with `world.debug`.
 - Performance
     - Antidote has two implementations: the pure Python one which is the reference and the Cython one which is heavily tuned for fast injection.
 Injection is roughly 10x times faster